 That is metamodernism talking, bringing back an element of ‘truth’ and ‘objectivity’ in life.
 Reintroducing fact and cross-examination to the mix.
 Engaging in and pluralist interpretation, offering more than one answers in a way that reinforces our perception of things.
 The triangulated perspective that provides sharper answers, not louder ones.
 Something the world is in dire need of now that the shady side of postmodermism has made its move.

-Kudos to Megyn Kelly for her well-crafted, hard-slamming interview of Alex Jones, though I will be watching out for more details — anything that plays into a different kind of agenda I may have missed, such as Kelly’s clearly opportunistic streak, her shape-shifting qualities, the network she works for — while watching out for more trash by the maniac himself, AJ, and his newest fan, the DT, and their hateful entourages.
+Kudos to Megyn Kelly for her well-crafted, hard-slamming interview of Alex Jones, though I’ll be watching out for more details — anything that plays into a different kind of agenda, which I may have missed, such as Kelly’s clearly opportunistic streak, her shape-shifting qualities, the network she works for — while at the same time watching out for more trash by the maniac himself, AJ, and his newest fan, the DT, and their hateful entourages.

 Part 2 to follow